cxengage/cxengage.github.io/README.md

 url - https://auth.cxengage.net

-To connect with the CxEngage API, you need to authenticate with a token.

-In order to authenticate a user, a user must provide its `client_id` and `client_secret`.
+To connect with the CxEngage API, you need to authenticate with a token.In order to authenticate a user, a user must provide its `client_id` and `client_secret`.
 You can access your client id and secret by logging into [cxengage.net](https://www.cxengage.net) and clicking on your avatar.

-Once a user has its access token, he or she will be able to make authenticated requests to any resources it has permission to access.
+Once a user has their access token, he or she will be able to make authenticated requests to any resources it has permission to access.

 grant_type - client_credentials
 client_id - Provided client id